GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

-At this point our `palette` has been filled with some random colors, and we can expand both the array itself, as well as the individual `SDL_Color` structures and inspect their components to verify that everything looks good (for example, that “alpha” channel is always set to full opacity).
+At this point our `palette` has been filled with some random colors, and we can expand both the array itself, as well as the individual `SDL_Color` structures and inspect their components to verify that everything looks good (for example, that "alpha" channel is always set to full opacity).
 Similarly, we can expand and check the real and imaginary parts of the complex number stored in the `center` variable.